 - Powerhouse Museum $15 adults, children under 16 free

 - China Town

-In Darling Harbour you will also find a wide range of dining options, from cheap eats in the Harbourside food court, to a selection of restaurants and bars around the harbour as well as nearby China Town, where you can enjoy a cheap Asian Meal or Yum Cha.
+In Darling Harbour you will also find a wide range of dining options.
+From cheap eats in the Harbourside food court, to a selection of restaurants and bars around the harbour.
+Or take a walk to nearby China Town, where you can enjoy a cheap Asian Meal or Yum Cha.